The Boston Bruins are well on the way to their third division title in four seasons.

 Where they've struggled: Forward Jonathan Huberdeau hasn't built on his Calder Trophy-winning season and is among a number of young players who are experiencing growing pains.
 Jacob Markstrom, expected to be the Panthers' goaltender of the future, struggled and was sent to the minors.
 Another late veteran signing, forward Scott Gomez, has one goal and eight points in 28 games.
 There's still not enough offense; forward Scottie Upshall leads the team with 27 points.

-What they're looking for: GM Dale Tallon likely will shop some of his veterans for more young players and draft picks.
+What they're looking for: GM Dale Tallon is likely to shop some of his veterans for more young players and draft picks.

 Scheduling: The Panthers have a four-game trip to California and Arizona in mid-March, then play eight of their final 10 games, including the last five, at home.